keratin/authn-server/docs/api.md

 | ------ | ---- | ----- |
 | `id` | integer | available from the JWT `sub` claim |

-Revokes all of the user's current sessions and flags the account for a required password change on their next login.
+Revokes all of the user's current sessions, removes their TOTP secret and flags the account for a required password change on their next login.
 This will manifest as an expired credentials error on what would normally have been a successful login.

 #### Success: